 The City ignored Dr. Moy's analysis, instead relying on De Grandy's unsupported conclusions that "plaintiffs' plan may also negatively impact the ability of Black voters to elect a candidate of choice throughout the decade in D5," Pls.
 Ex.
 28 (6/14/23 Tr.
 10:22-11:2), without explaining how he expected their margins (ranging from 56.4 to 82.7%, compared to 58.4 to 84.3% in the 2022 Plan) to decline such that Black voters' choice would fail usually to prevail.
 Pls.
 Ex.
 35 at 3.
 Without justification, the Commission rejected alternative configurations that did not have a sufficiently high Black population (based on their misunderstanding of how to comply with the VRA, which resulted in more Black voters than necessary being placed in the district, thus lacking the narrow tailoring required by strict scrutiny).
-For example, the Commission excluded Morningside from District 5 because it was a white area, despite their consultant advising that configurations that moved Morningside into District 5 would comply with the VRA.
+For example, the Commission excluded the whiter area Morningside from District 5, despite their consultant advising that configurations that moved Morningside into District 5 would comply with the VRA.
 The final District 5 in the 2023 Plan adheres to the unsupported 50% BVAP quota.
+"The City ultimately misapprehends what the VRA required of it; . . . the City has conflated a numerical 50% BVAP majority with the ability of Black voters to elect preferred candidates."
+ECF 52 at 83.
 Strict scrutiny requires narrow tailoring and an accurate understanding of the law, not arbitrary quotas.
 Under these circumstances, the City's use of race in drawing District 5 was not narrowly tailored.